Visiting Artist | April 28 - May 9, 2018

 Los Angeles-based choreographer, Milka Djordjevich comes to MANCC to develop her latest work CORPS, which examines labor and the feminine body through the lens of regimented movement, and reveals similarities across traditional, militaristic, ritual, athletic, and folk movement forms.

-This evening-length work for six dancers will explore repetition and conformity in both individual and group formations, and will be accompanied by a video installation that expands the cast to include an additional twelve performers from youth drill teams.
-Chris Peck, one of Djordjevich’s long-standing collaborators, will compose an original score for the work using drum corps music, and will join Djordjevich in the residency.
+This evening-length work for six dancers will explore repetition and conformity in both individual and group formations, and will be accompanied by a complimentary video installation that expands the cast to include an additional twelve performers from youth drill teams. members and alumni of youth drill team, marching band, cheer and color guard, and others who have relationships to coordinated and compulsory movement.
+Chris Peck, one of Djordjevich’s long-standing collaborators, will compose an original score for the work using inspired by drum corps music, and will join Djordjevich in the residency.

 While at MANCC, Djordjevich and her collaborators will...